 Passive House and net-zero energy homes in the mid-Atlantic.

 Since 2007, Think Little has provided consulting, testing and inspection services for over 2,500 multi-family and single-family housing units, including several firsts – the first certified Passive House residence in

 Virginia as well as some of the first EarthCraft certified net-zero homes.

 John is a certified Home Energy Rating System (HERS) rater and an EarthCraft Technical Advisor.
-John is also a CPHC® (Certified Passive House Consultant), is a member of the Passive House Institute U.S. (PHIUS) Technical Committee, and is a PHIUS Trainer for the CPHC (Certified Passive House Consultant) training program.
+John is also a CPHC® (Certified Passive House Consultant), is a member of the Passive House Institute U.S. (PHIUS) Technical Committee, and is a PHIUS Certified CPHC® Trainer (Certified Passive House Consultant).